jmbhughes/barnsley/README.md

 This is based upon [pyifs](https://github.com/jtauber/pyifs) written by [James Tauber](https://github.com/jtauber) for Python.

 ## How to run
+First, install with `cargo install barnsley`.

-You can run from a template or a config.
+Then, you can run from a template or a config.

 ### From a template
 A template toml file specifies the image properties, the evaluation properties, and which transforms to run.